 The Cogito World Education SAT Program is a residential and academic program designed to prepare international high school students grades 10-12 for admission to top-ranked American universities.

-Held on the Harvard Law School campus at Harvard University in Cambridge, USA, the program provides international students with an Ivy League university experience.
+Held on the Harvard Law School campus at Harvard sq. in Cambridge, USA and at Columbia University in New York, the program provides international students with an Ivy League university experience.

 Learn more by visiting us on Facebook

 Our Summer SAT Program is a college preparatory program that combines rigorous classroom instruction with enriching extracurricular activities on America’s most famous university campus.